Pekin family starts fundraiser for Type 1 diabetes research

 He knows this because he’s talked to those parents at fundraising events, and they’ve shared their stories with him.

-Cure in the Country will take place for the first time at The Red Barn in Mackinaw, Ill. on Saturday, July 27.
-The proceeds will be donated to the Juvenile Diabetes Research Fund (JDRF).
+Cure in the Country will take place for the first time at The Red Barn in Mackinaw on July 27.
+The proceeds will be donated to the Juvenile Diabetes Research Fund.

 Kaufmann hopes this is only the first step in creating a yearly event to raise funds for research, but, more importantly, he said, to raise awareness.

 “I hate to say it, but 10 grand from us would be pennies (for) how much money it takes for the research they do,” said Kaufmann.
-“The number one thing is advocacy for the disease itself.”
+“The No. 1 thing is advocacy for the disease itself.”

 Cure in the Country will take place from 5:30 to 11 p.m.
 Tickets are $12.